MU-Data-Science/FedMedImaging/README.md

 	-		class2

 Images shoud be reduced to 256x256 for default.
-In case of using different size, client.py should be changed accordingly Dataset should be disturbuted into 10 nodes.
-1 of the nodes should have all test set and should be treated as the main testing node
+In case of using different size, client.py should be changed accordingly Dataset should be disturbuted into 10 nodes in default.
+One of the nodes should have all test set and should be treated as the main testing node

 -----------------------------------